Software is not the solution

 Organisations struggling to drive value from their software investments will often encounter several symptoms

-A common symptom of an organisation struggling to drive value through software is a failure to build new data and customer insight, instead resorting to reporting the same insights time and again.
+A common symptom of an organisation struggling to drive value through software is an absence of new data and customer insight with teams instead resorting to reporting the same insights time and again.

-The most impactful symptom of the software struggle is simple - that organisations restrict their ambition for insight (and therefore action) to what is possible, rather than what would add real value.
+Organisations restrict their ambition for insight and action to what is possible, rather than what would add real value.

-These symptoms of the software struggle cause organisations to invest ever-increasing resources into software but without seeing a level of impact to justify this cost.
-Over time, this drives the negative feedback loop that results in a lack of innovation, fading ROI and loss of ground to competitors.
+Ineffective utilisation of software by organisations not only holds back effective decision making, but fuels a negative feedback loop that results in a lack of innovation, fading ROI and loss of ground to competitors.

 What you can do about it

-To reiterate, this article is not advocating for organisations to abandon their software, or that software solutions cannot contribute to significant commercial impact.
+To reiterate, this article is not advocating for organisations to abandon their software, or that software solutions cannot contribute to significant commercial growth.
 Odds are, you already have the right software to deliver highly impact programmes of innovation.
-Rather, it is likely you need a more effective approach for leveraging these platforms.
+Rather, it is likely you need a more effective approach for leveraging the solutions you already have in place.

-To effectively apply existing software and drive value from these investments, organisations must lift their thinking from data reporting and to answering clearly defined questions of customer engagement, behaviour and failure.
+Organisations must lift their thinking from data analysis to answering clearly defined questions of customer engagement, behaviour and failure.

 For example, it is not enough to simply “look at user engagement with the PDP” but instead to “understand how user engagement with the PDP varies by category and across visits that do and do not complete a purchase”.
 Answering this question requires the same data and analysis (and so the same software) but with a greater focus on understanding the drivers being user engagement, conversion and abandonment.